Dumbbell Back Workout at Home (No Bench Required)

 2. Start in the top position of a push-up position with your hands on the weights.

-3. Keep your body in a straight line from your shoulders to your ankles as you row the weight.
+3. Keep your body straight from your shoulders to your ankles as you row the weight.

-4. Pull right elbow back, raising dumbbell toward chest, keeping right elbow close to the torso, abs tight, and hips in one line.
+4. Pull your right elbow back, raising the dumbbell toward your chest.
+Keep your right elbow close to your torso, your abs tight, and your hips in one line.

 5. Hold for one second at the top and then slowly return the weight to the starting position to repeat on the other side.